wellatleastitried/Linux-Killswitch/README.md

 cd Linux-Killswitch
 ./install.sh
 ```
-Now bind copy the path displayed at the end of the install and set a keybind that WILL NOT BE ACCIDENTALLY PRESSED.
+Now copy the path displayed at the end of the install and set a keybind that WILL NOT BE ACCIDENTALLY PRESSED.